arturbac/simple_enum/docs/enum_index.md

-# `enum_index_t` and `consteval_enum_index`
+# `enum_index` and `consteval_enum_index`

 ## Overview

-The `enum_index_t` struct provides functionality for compile time and runtime converting enumeration values to their corresponding indices within a predefined enum range.
+The `enum_index` function object provides functionality for compile time and runtime converting enumeration values to their corresponding indices within a predefined enum range.
 Additionally, `consteval_enum_index` offers a compile-time variant using template arugment of this functionality.

 ## Usage